MicrosoftDocs/win32/desktop-src/IndexSrv/icatadm.md

 ---
+Description: Manages a catalog definition for Indexing Service. ms.assetid: 72ed5a66-85aa-4e76-a826-1f952a547a39
 title: ICatAdm interface
-description: Manages a catalog definition for Indexing Service. ms.assetid: 72ed5a66-85aa-4e76-a826-1f952a547a39
-keywords:
-- ICatAdm interface Indexing Service
-- ICatAdm interface Indexing Service , described
-topic_type:
-- apiref
-api_name:
-- ICatAdm
-api_location:
-- Ciodm.dll
-api_type:
-- COM
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev